-s) Significant accounting judgements, estimates and assumptions
+s.
+Significant accounting judgements, estimates and assumptions i.
+Intangible assets

 The carrying amounts of certain assets and liabilities are often determined based on estimates and assumptions of future events.
 The key estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of certain assets and liabilities within the next annual reporting period are: